Academic Software Matrix

 The University-supported Open Computer Labs, Express Labs, Lecture Rooms, Lecture Halls, and the Student Virtual Lab provide resources to students and faculty to achieve teaching and learning outcomes, while bridging the digital divide.

-Current Software Matrix
+Approved Software Matrix

 Software available in University-supported spaces is deployed and maintained by Academic Technology Services (ATS) per the recommendation of the Faculty Advisory Committee on Technology (FACT), a subcommittee of the Academic Senate.